nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 The architectural design shows how the various components work in tandem with each other.
 Main only has one class MainApp and it is responsible for:

- 1)Starting up _Unburden_: Initializes all components in order and ensures that the app starts to run 2)Exiting _Unburden_: Shuts down all components in order and clears the memory
+ 1. Starting up _Unburden_: Initializes all components in order and ensures that the app starts to run
+ 2. Exiting _Unburden_: Shuts down all components in order and clears the memory

 The rest of the app consists of 4 main components other than main.
 They are :

- 1)Logic : Decides what to output with the inputs and executes commands 2)Model : Holds the data during runtime
+ 1. Logic : Decides what to output with the inputs and executes commands
+ 2. Model : Holds the data during runtime
- 3)UI: Controls the UI of the app
+ 3. UI: Controls the UI of the app
- 4)Storage: Reads and writes data to the hard disk
+ 4. Storage: Reads and writes data to the hard disk

 Each component has a interface which all its classes implements and is named after the component itself.